anas-en-naqadi/Ai-Api-Generator/README.md

 - [React](https://reactjs.org/) for the UI library
 - [vm2](https://github.com/patriksimek/vm2) for secure code execution

+## ⚠️ Project Status

+This is a **proof of concept (POC)** project.
+While functional, it's intended for:
+- Learning and experimentation
+- Demonstrating AI-powered code generation
+- Exploring the possibilities of natural language to API conversion

+**Not recommended for production use** without significant security hardening, testing, and optimization.

 ## 🐛 Known Issues

 - Complex nested object validation may need refinement
 - AI-generated code may require manual adjustments for edge cases
+- Sandbox security should be enhanced for production use
+- Error handling could be more robust

 ## 📧 Support